Typical food in Spain, flavors and Influences

 Easy Spanish food-Spice Potatoes

-Fideuá, the typical dish of Catalonia, like the classic rice in paella, but with special thick noodles of hollow interior, that absorb large amount of broth.
-It is also made in paellera, the flat frying pan that gives name to the stews that are prepared in it.
+Fideuá is the typical dish of Catalonia, like the classic rice in paella, but with special thick noodles of the hollow interior that absorbs a large amount of broth.
+It is also made in a paellera, the flat frying pan that gives the name to the stews prepared in it.

 1. Turrón de Alicante

 The taste of this typical sweet of the region of Alicante.
 The nougats are nothing more than a caramel paste made with egg whites and peanuts.
 You can find them at popular Roma parties.